jasperkuperus/gcs-fuse-sync/README.md

 $ cat /gcs-mount/hi.txt
 ```

-Check out your bucket in the GCP console, it'll have this `hi.txt` file!
+Give it around 10 seconds, then check out your bucket in the GCP console, it'll have this `hi.txt` file!
+Note that you can mosify this 10 seconds interval.

 The `/gcs-mount` folder is the actual `gcsfuse` mount folder.
 This folder is synced with the normal folder `/bucket-share`.